maelfabien/maelfabien.github.io/_posts/2019-7-6-Explorium_2.md

 We can find an interpretation for this : In general, having the ball increases a team's chance of having their player win the award.
 But if they only score one goal, that trend reverses and the award judges may penalize them for having the ball so much if they score that little.

-To implement Dependence Contribution plors, we can use the following code :
+To implement Dependence Contribution plots, we can use the following code :

 ```python
 # Create object that can calculate shap values